tylerfarmer1/tylerfarmer1.github.io/pl900/lab00-get-started.md

 <br>
 7. Once you're in the **XX Dev** environment, click the **"star"** in the browser by the address bar so you can save this as a Favorite, select **Favorites Bar** as the Folder and click **Done.**
-    - This will now be an icon whenever you open Edge or a new tab.
+    - This will now be an icon/shortcut whenever you open Edge or a new tab.

 <br><br>